 The initial term of the Trust expired in July 2016.
 Unitholders voted to extend the term of the Trust by five years, until 8 July 2021.
-The extended Trust Term expired on 8 July 2021, and on 4 November 2021 CFM advised the process of marketing and selling the Trust's Property and winding up the Trust as soon as practicable had begun.
+The extended Trust Term expired on 8 July 2021, and on 4 November 2021, CFM advised the process of marketing and selling the Trust's Property had begun.
 In the meantime, no action is required, and monthly distributions will continue to be paid.
 Further information will also be made available on the Trust's website at www.cromwell.com.au/crt.